abhimanyuPathania/lyrico/README.rst

 - **No junk** - ``lyrico`` will not insert junk text into your lyrics files or audio tags.
 It won't create blank files or blank lyrics tags.
 Neither it would create lyrics files or tags containing errors etc.

-- **Language** - Since ``lyrico`` uses your song's artist name and title to construct the lyrics.wikia URL; as long as they are correct and the wikia database has the lyrics, it would work no matter which language.
+- **Language** - Since ``lyrico`` uses your song's artist name and title to construct the URLs; so as long as they are correct and the source has the lyrics, it would work no matter which language.

 - **foobar2000** - The poor performance of the `Lyric Show Panel 3 <https://www.foobar2000.org/components/view/foo_uie_lyrics3>`_ component was main reason I wrote this application.
 It simply won't work for me. ``lyrico`` plays nicely with 'Lyric Show Panel'. ``lyrico``'s file-naming convention matches 'Lyric Show Panel's default settings.
 Just point 'Lyric Show Panel' to your ``lyrics_dir`` and done.